Milton Goldstein (photographer): Influences

 Goldstein was a highly spiritual man.
 Although he was Jewish, he quoted from the New Testament quite frequently with his photos.
 Goldstein was an active member of a TV/radio show called Religion in Media (or RIM) where he was elected president from 1982 to 1983.
 He was known to give beautiful and poetic prayers on the show, from which he received many compliments and fan mail.
 Two of the books that Goldstein claimed most influential on his works were The Nature of Light and Colour in Open Air, by M. Minnaert, and Photographers on Photography, by Lyons.

 Goldstein was highly influenced by the words of Romantic poets (such as Keats and Wordsworth) because of their shared interest in Nature and the divine qualities that it has.
 Many Romantic poets worshipped Nature almost religiously.
 This idea resonated with Goldstein because of his spirituality.
 He used Nature as a supplement to his religious beliefs.

-Milton Goldstein had many different influences throughout his journey as a photographer as one read his collections you begin to pick up on just who influenced him the most.
-We see his style of writing which is very flowery and poetic of his love for nature just like the many quote he has above each of his manuscripts.
+Milton Goldstein had many different influences throughout his journey as a photographer.
+His style of writing is good and poetic of his love for nature just like the many quote he has above each of his manuscripts.
 Most of the people he would often quote were people such as William Shakespeare, Kahlil Gibran, and John Muir.